 Jim Hobart is a Partner at Public Opinion Strategies, a national political and public affairs research firm.
-Described by The New York Times as “the leading Republican polling company” in the country, Public Opinion Strategies’ political clients include twelve U.S. Senators, 59 members of Congress, seven Governors, and numerous State Legislators and local elected officials across the country.
+Public Opinion Strategies’ political clients include eleven U.S. Senators, six Governors, 46 Members of Congress, and numerous State Legislators and local elected officials across the country.
 The firm is also part of the bi-partisan research team that conducts the NBC News/Wall Street Journal poll.

 In 2016, Jim and Glen Bolger were the pollsters for a successful independent expenditure effort in the Pennsylvania Senate race, which was the largest outside effort in any Senate race in the country.

 Jim also polled for an independent expenditure effort in the Iowa Senate race, a winning Congressional race, two successful ballot measures, and a significant research project geared toward helping Republicans make inroads with female voters.

 Jim is proud to been a part of two polling teams that have won the prominent pollster of the year award from the American Association of Political Consultants, including the successful 2012 campaign to defeat Proposal Two in Michigan.
 This win played a key role in Michigan becoming a Right to Work State just one month later.

 Jim is also an accomplished focus group moderator, having moderated more than 100 groups thoroughout the country.
 He regularly appears on NPR, CNN, HillTV, and the BBC to offer political analysis.

 Jim and his wife Megan live in Alexandria with their daughter Ellie and dog Riley.